go-go-golems/smailnail/ttmp/2025-03-22/02-what-i-want-to-do-today.md

   - [x] get a docker compose setup with a test user that has a set of mailboxes with mail in them
   - [x] generate interesting mail (HOW?)
     - LATER: generate attachments for the interesting email
-    - support multiple config files at once
+    - [ ] support multiple config files at once
-    - what is this pick thing for / go deeper into useful sprig functions
+    - [ ] what is this pick thing for / go deeper into useful sprig functions
+  - [ ] store the generated mail in IMAP box

 - once I have the server running I want to use it to test smailnail and different complex rules